getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 - Resolved the inability to pin GNOME Twitch via the Icon Tasklist
 - Resolved incorrect vertical alignment of the Clock Applet
 - Now ensure tray icons are evenly spaced, as a result of syncing our natray with upstream gnome-panel.
+- Improvements have been made to the Places applet
+  - Support for encrypted volumes and remote (S/FTP, SMB) shares.
+  - Clicking on S/FTP bookmarks now open them in the default file manager.

 For Raven, we fixed the notification spam that'd occur during start up notifying the user they're connected to the network.
 No more red notification bell on startup!

+For `budgie-wm`, a crash has been fixed that would occur when the current locale was deleted.

 ## GNOME

+{{< altimg "/2017/04/GNOME.jpg" >}}

 We're proud to formally announce the release of our Solus GNOME edition.
 This edition fulfills our desire to make GNOME a first class experience, instead of a hybrid Budgie / GNOME setup, and introduces a near-vanilla GNOME experience with sane defaults and some shipped extensions.